-When one enters the woods, one will notice that the temperature changes abruptly, especially during the hot season.
-Among the woods, it is hot.
-However, once one is under the shade of the trees, everything cools down.
-This mountain area seldom sees the sun shine and often receives a lot of rain.
-These are attributed to the denseness of the forest.
+When one enters the forest, one will notice that the temperature changes abruptly, especially during the hot season.
+Once one is under the shade of the trees, everything cools down.

-The man-made forest exists due to the consistency in height of its trees and considerable spread of its branches.
-The young trees grow straight up towards the sky which is largely obscured by the branches and the thick leaves.
-The roots of the trees are beautiful to view as they extend from the ground and climb over boulders and curve around the land, even climbing the side of the road.
+The man-made forest’s density is thanks to the consistency in the height of its trees and the considerable spread of their branches.
+The young trees grow straight up towards the sky, which is largely obscured by the branches and the thick leaves.
+The roots of the trees are beautiful to view as they extend from the ground and climb over boulders and curve around the land, even reaching the side of the road.

 Best time to visit